varya/varya.github.com/_posts/en/issues/2013-06-28-javascript-component-solutions.md

     value=""/>
 ```

-When a user normally clicks, the hash is booleanized into `true`, so nothing is
+When a user normally clicks, the hash is booleanized into `true`, so the default
-changed.
+browser click reaction is exactly as expected.
 From your plugin you can call the event-named method and get the data
 in its native JavaScript format without any need to parse and convert.

 ```